ansys/aedt-testing/README.md

 Currently, project does not support or partially supports following features:
 * Automatic results creation is possible only for versions 2019R1+
 * LS-DSO is not supported
-* Linux clusters require SSH to be pre-configured for the user

 ## Contributors
 If you would like to contribute to this project, please see [CONTRIBUTE](docs/CONTRIBUTE.md).